Less Than 3 Hours To Significantly Improve My Life

 Cooking for yourself is a small act of agency.
 It's healthier, cheaper, and satisfying.

-Plus, as Michael Pollan writes in The Botany of Desire, cooking changes your relationship with food—you see it as something you create rather than consume.
+Plus, as Michael Pollan writes in The Botany of Desire, cooking changes your relationship with food: you see it as something you create.

 Cal Newport's Digital Minimalism reminds us that boundaries are powerful.